ridwanalfarezi/expert-system-learning-path/README.md

 ## 📄 License

-This project is created for educational purposes as part of PKB (Pengetahuan Berbasis Komputer) coursework.
+This project is created for educational purposes as part of PKB (Pengantar Kecerdasan Buatan) coursework.

 ---